Live Debug Overview

-Live Debug lets you interact with a test while it is running on our machines.
-This means you can quickly diagnose test failures or modify tests in the clean execution environments.
+Live Debug allows a user to interact with a test while it is running on Virtual Machines (VMs) in the Functionize Cloud.
+This means a user can quickly diagnose test failures or modify tests in a clean execution environment.
 See also How to Debug a Failing Test Case.
 We recommend Live Debug as the most robust method to update a test case.

-To diagnose tests, you may set breakpoints to stop the test at certain points, or you may simply wait for the step to fail.
-On a failure or a breakpoint, the test will automatically pause for 10 minutes.
-You may always add on time before the test automatically resumes playback.
+To diagnose tests, set Breakpoints to stop the test execution at certain points, or simply wait for the step to fail.
+On failure or a breakpoint, the test will automatically pause for 10 minutes.
+Users can always add more time before the test automatically resumes playback.

-Because you are interacting directly with our servers, we let you use Architect during your test to make workflow changes when the test is paused due to a breakpoint or failure.
-Architect will not show up when manually pausing the test.
+Because you are interacting directly with Functionize VM servers, we allow you to use Architect during your test to make workflow changes when the test is paused due to a breakpoint or failure.
+Architect will also show up when manually pausing the test.

-Note: Live Debug is only available in chrome.
-Additionally, tests may run more slowly during a Live Debug or Live Execution run than a background run.
+Note: Live Debug is now available in Chrome, Firefox, and Edge browsers.
+Additionally, tests may run more slowly during a Live Debug or Live Execution run than a Headless Run.

 Starting a Live Debug Session

 Open the Test Detail page of your test, from the Chrome Results tab, click the Execution button and select Live Debug